Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 - `df`: the dataframe created in the previous line
 - `x='word'`: words go on the x-axis
 - `y='frequency'`: their counts go on the y-axis
-- `title=title`: the chart gets the title that is passed to the function as an attribute.
+- `title=title`: the chart gets the title that is passed to the function as a parameter.
 - `text='frequency'`: shows word frequencies above bars for clarity

 Finally, `fig.show()` displays the chart in jupyter notebook.